Mega service scaling

 | Block capacity | 4500 CC |

-The current default upper limit example is 4500 (subject to the actual product configuration).
-If higher capacity is needed, please contact sales or operation support: Map capacity expansion operation help
+The current default upper limit example is 4500 (subject to actual product configuration).
+For higher capacity, contact sales or operations support: Map capacity scaling guide

-Mega Block mapping requires computational resources and service costs.
-The cost is related to the area you need to map, the recognition zones, and the duration of the captured videos.
+Mega Block mapping requires computing resources and service costs.
+Costs relate to mapping area size, recognition zones, and captured video duration.

 |---|---|

-For each task, the product has certain limitations on the duration of the input video for a single captured video.
-The video limit is 16 clips * 8 minutes/clip.
-A single map corresponds to a single captured video, while complex multi-maps can correspond to multiple captured videos.
+For each task, there are restrictions on input video duration per captured video.
+The video limit is 16 segments * 8 minutes per segment.
+A single map corresponds to one captured video, while complex multi-maps can correspond to multiple videos.

 Related topics: